 Most people think of ways to avoid a midlife crisis rather than ways to have a midlife reinvention.
 Wikipedia defines a “midlife crisis” as “a transition of identity and self-confidence that can occur in middle-aged individuals, typically 45 to 55 years old.
-The phenomenon is described as a psychological crisis brought about by events that highlight a
+The phenomenon is described as

 Check out my other hangouts!